All your work is lost if your emails end up in the spam folder. Here’s how to keep them out.

 Email marketing software companies (such as Constant Contact and ActiveCampaign) are specifically designed for businesses who are sending out bulk emails.

 Because of this, when you use a personal account or an email with no domain, it can trigger mailbox programs to assume you’re spamming their customers.

 So be sure to add a business email to your email marketing software, and authenticate it to prove you’re authorized to send emails from the account.

 Regularly Clean Up Your Email List

-Cleaning out these emails and making sure that you have a tidy, engaged email list will…
+Cleaning out these emails and making sure you have a tidy, engaged email list will…

 - Help keep your emails out of spam